Ichthys Field, Browse Basin, Timor Sea, Australia

 The Ichthys field is situated on block WA-285-P in the Browse Basin, Timor Sea, Western Australia.
-This gas and condensate field lies at a water depth of 280m.
+The gas and condensate field lies at a water depth of 280m.

-A new LNG facility at Blaydin Point, Australia, will be built as part of the project.
-The plant will include two LNG trains with a capacity of 8.4 million tonnes per year, processing plants, storage tanks, a jetty and other utilities.
-Construction of the new plant is expected to begin at the end of 2011.
+A new LNG facility at Blaydin Point, Australia, is being built as part of the project.
+The plant will include two LNG trains with a capacity of 8.4 million tonnes a year, processing plants, storage tanks, a jetty and other utilities.
+Construction of the new plant started in 2012.

 Discovery of Ichthys